Thorverton: Sports

+Exeter Chiefs captain Jack Yeandle is from the village.

 Schools

 Berry House, which now stands where the Royal Oak used to, was the home of Thomas Broom Row and before 1860 was known as Pugh's House.
 Mr Row was the village Vestry Clerk, accountant, insurance agent who went bankrupt in 1860.
 The house was subsequently converted by his wife and daughters to a Ladies Seminary, and the house was renamed Berry House in keeping with the Berry School at Silverton.

 There was a substantial yeoman called Mr John Berry, who in the mid-17th century held five farms and 22 houses and cottages in the village, which he leased from the Dean and Chapter of Exeter and sub-let as an investment.
 Of his considerable fortune, he paid for the Berry's Bridge to be built, and provided a gift of £60 in 1618 'to be lent to poor tradesmen', thus started a long tradition of charitable commissions within the village to support poor labouring men and widows, or bread and money to be distributed at Easter.

 In 1673, Thomas Adams left £100, half to be spent 'teaching poor children' and the other half to be used to distribute bread.
 Donations to education were a constant theme.
 In 1710, Margaret Tuckfield donated £30 towards providing 'Bibles and coats for poor children'.

 So the village school slowly came into existence from 1673 and grew.
 But by 1815 there had been no further endowments since 1743, and it had become inadequate following the rise in the village population.
 A petition was therefore made to the court of chancery.
 It appealed that of the 140 poor children in the parish, only a small number could receive education.

 A National School was therefore built in Thorverton in 1845 by the Rev. James Duke Coleridge, to educate 130 children.
 Average attendance at the school in 1893 was about 112 pupils and the school-master was John Ashton Martin.
 The education of children in the parish was partly supported by a small endowment from the Ecclesiastical Commissioners who were Lords of the Manor.

 Thorverton also added an infants school and a boarding school around the same time.

 Thorverton still has a thriving primary school located in the appropriately named School Lane.
 There are approximately 80 pupils.